 — Epicurus, "Letter to Menoeceus"

 Obviously, it’s the believers who are smarter.
 Anyone who thinks otherwise is mentally ill.This really grinds my gears.
 The mind is wired for nothing.
 The brain is wired for a lot of things.
-Attending to moving objects in the visual field.
+Things like attending to moving objects in the visual field.
 Transform-invariant facial identification.
 Irrational risk assessments.
 Tribalism.
 Violence.
-Just because there's an anatomical structure correlated with something doesn't make that thing a good idea.
+Just because there exists an anatomical structure correlated with something doesn't make that thing a good idea.